Criminal responsibility in French law: A special case of attempt: the impossible infraction

 The former occurs when the object of the infraction does not exist, such as in the murder of a corpse, or when the means are intrinsically ineffective, such as poisoning with a non-toxic substance.
 Relative impossibility exists when the object of it exists but cannot for the moment be reached, or when the means used could have succeeded, a badly-aimed bullet for example.
 The doctrine also proposed a distinction between impossibility in fact (prosecutable) vs impossibility in law, where a critical element of the infraction is missing.

 None of these criteria proved intellectually or judicially satisfactory.
 The Court of cassation, the French court of final appeal, eventually elected to systematically prosecute impossible infractions within its jurisdiction; see the Perdereau decision of 16 January 1986.
 In this case the crime was the attempted murder of a cadaver.

 The Court of cassation underlined that the prior demise of the victim was a circumstance beyond the author's control, which could be analyzed as a failure to voluntarily desist, leading to the failure of the planned criminality.
 The court added that the violence done to the cadaver constituted a beginning to execute the murder.
 This interpretation does not correspond to the classic definition of beginning to execute; in no case can striking a cadaver lead directly or immediately or in the long term for that matter to the death of a human being.

 It is a putative crime, which exists only in the mind of its author, but which is prosecuted because the blows that were struck were struck in the intention of committing the crime.
-The beginning of execution was not the primary element of this attempt; the attempted crime is used here more as a means to prove irrevokable intention.
+The beginning of execution was not the primary element of this attempt; the attempted crime is used here more as a means to prove irrevocable intention.